Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 #### Option 2 -- Use Hex

 If you choose to use your existing [Hex](https://app.hex.tech/login) account or [create a free 30-day trial account](https://app.hex.tech/signup/quickstart-30), then Snowpark for Python is built-in so you don't have to create a Python environment and install Snowpark for Python along with other libraries locally on your laptop.
 This will enable you to complete **Data Engineering** and **Machine Learning** steps of this QuickStart Guide directly in Hex.
 (See the respective steps for details on loading the Data Engineering and Machine Learning notebooks in Hex.)

-> aside positive
-> IMPORTANT:
-> In order to run the **Streamlit application** you will need to create a Python environment, and install Snowpark for Python along with other libraries locally as described above in **Local Installation**.

 <!-- ------------------------ -->
 ## Data Engineering